Events

 Explore the 'darker' side of workplace relationships, focusing on bullying and aggression. - 4pm: Launch of Work-Net International

-A global network of 31 research centers on work and employment will officially launch with:- Panel Discussions: The importance of interdisciplinary and comparative research.
+A global network of 31 research centres on work and employment will officially launch with:- Panel Discussions: The importance of interdisciplinary and comparative research.

 - 5.30pm: Formal launch by Professor Jill Rubery, Professor Duncan Ivison, and a senior ILO officer.